ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p5-request-afrc.md

 ## Request fixed-rate compression

-This happens at image creation time.
+Compression is specified at image creation time.
 To request fixed-rate compression, provide a `VkImageCompressionControlEXT` structure to the `pNext` chain of `VkImageCreateInfo`:

 ```C
 VkImageCompressionControlEXT compression_control{VK_STRUCTURE_TYPE_IMAGE_COMPRESSION_CONTROL_EXT};